 Vitamin C

-Impact: The work of the central nervous system, immunity; promotes the absorption of iron and other vitamins, cholesterol metabolism; easily destroyed during processing, storage, in the light.
+Impact: Function of the central nervous system, immunity; promotes the absorption of iron and other vitamins, cholesterol metabolism; easily destroyed during processing, storage, or exposure to light.

 • green pepper – 126;